netsoftacademy/50DaysofDevOPs/2024/day29/README.md

  - Getting started with AWS VPC Flow logs
  - What is Site to Site VPN in AWS Virtual Private Gateway
  - Explain the Transit Gateway, Traffic Mirroring
- - Explain the Egress Onlu Internet Gatway in AWS
+ - Explain the Egress Onlu Internet Gateway in AWS

   - Today Sessions Notes: